How it works

 Disposition visual.

-What this means in Aftercurrent
+What Disposition means in Aftercurrent

 It explains why the same person can feel sharp one day, overextended the next, and deeply unlike themselves after a thin run of sleep.